 Boscastle

-• Boscastle Farm Shop & Cafe – recommended by a reader, who enjoyed a wonderful gluten free Cornish breakfast here.
+- Boscastle Farm Shop & Cafe – recommended by a reader, who enjoyed a wonderful gluten free Cornish breakfast here.
 Gluten free bread and sausages available.
-However, I’ve also had feedback recently that they aren’t always so clued up about gluten free and staff were rude.
+However, I’ve also had feedback recently that they aren’t always so clued up about gluten free, so please ask questions when you visit.

 Bude